 Can I Reduce Child Support In Illinois?

-If you are paying child support that feels unaffordable, you are not alone because many non-custodial parents face a similar issue.
-If things have changed since the entry of the child support order, you may be able to change the amount of your child support payments.
-In some instances, it may be that you’ve recently become unemployed.
-On the other hand, you might have seen an unexpected reduction in income.
+If you are paying child support that feels unaffordable, you are not alone.
+Many non-custodial parents face a similar issue.
+Perhaps you’ve recently become unemployed, or you might have seen an unexpected reduction in income.
+Whatever the case may be, if things have changed since the entry of the child support order, you may be able to change the amount of your child support payments.

-These are just two common reasons why someone may need a modification in Illinois.
+These are just two common reasons why someone may need a child support modification in Illinois.
 If you’re interested in learning whether you can reduce child support in Illinois, continue reading to learn more.

 Child Support Laws in Illinois

 In Illinois, both parents are responsible for providing support to the child because Illinois now uses an “Income Shares Model” for calculating the payment of child support.
-When determining child support payments, the judge will take both parents’ income into account.
-These incomes are then used to calculate an appropriate child support payment for the parent with less parenting time..
+When determining child support payments, the judge will take both parents’ incomes into account.
+These incomes are then used to calculate an appropriate child support payment..

 Consequences of Not Paying Child Support